-I have made a graph to give you an idea, of time and intensity devoted to a one hour time frame work-out to break down cardio vs weight training.
+I have made a graph to give you an idea, of time and intensity devoted to a one hour time frame workout, to break down cardio and weight training.
 Feel free to adjust the time frames to suit fitness goals and energy levels.

-The graph is merely a guide to help produce good results for you.
+The graph is merely a guide to help produce positive results.

-In order to get your best results from cardio training try to make an effort to vary intensity for this 10 to 15 minutes of aerobic activity.
+In order to get your best results from cardio training try to vary intensity for this 10 to 15 minutes of aerobic activity.
 E.g. two minutes at a steady manageable pace, followed by 2 to 3 minutes at an intense pace.